 The UK government’s move to introduce a bespoke regulatory framework for captive insurers represents a notable shift in the domestic risk financing landscape.
 With implementation expected in 2027, the direction of travel is clear: the UK intends to establish a proportionate and credible on-shore domicile for captive structures.

-For organisations navigating market volatility, tightening underwriting appetite and increasingly complex risk exposures, this development warrants close attention.
+For organisations navigating insurance market volatility, tightening underwriting appetite and increasingly complex risk exposures, this development warrants close attention.
 The availability of a UK-based captive regime – including the potential introduction of Protected Cell Company structures – may broaden the strategic options available for managing retained risk.

 To read the full analysis and explore what this could mean for your organisation, visit Prospect Mutual Management’s detailed briefing here: